 “Good” Core Web Vitals means for 75% of page loads...

 In general, you can consider Core Web Vitals as expansions on existing Google ranking signals that quantify previously qualitative elements of the user experience.

 For SEO professionals, Core Web Vitals will mean that certain elements of page experience, like loading time and page stability, will have a bigger impact on page ranking success.

 To indicate which websites meet the new page experience criteria, Google seems to be rolling out a Core Web Vitals icon to search results:

 When your webpage meets Google’s “good” page experience criteria, users may see an icon shaped like a four-pointed star next to your page on Google’s search engine results pages (SERPs).

 Why the Core Web Vitals algorithm change is happening now

 Google focuses on directing users to pages that they’ll enjoy.
 One of the company’s 10 guiding principles is “Focus on the user and all else will follow.”

-May 2021’s Google core update is designed to improve the user’s online experience by suggesting relevant pages that load quickly and facilitate a smooth experience.
+This summer's Google core update is designed to improve the user’s online experience by suggesting relevant pages that load quickly and facilitate a smooth experience.

 With this algorithm change, Google will place additional emphasis on how a webpage feels for the user, rather than on older SEO tactics, like exact-match keyword use, that aren’t as impactful for the user.